BadPriest/project-astrolog/README.md

 ## Known issues

 - There's so much magical numbers right now!
 This is because of exploration.
 The idea is to minimize/eliminate that.
-- When there's already items on the list, making a new search does not switch states gracefully before replacing the content
+- ~~- When there's already items on the list, making a new search does not switch states gracefully before replacing the content~~
+  - fixed
 - Change convention on folder naming to PascalCase, instead of camelCase (will be more consistent)
 - Use named files instead of `index.tsx`?
 - Responsiveness is not 100% - layout and styles are not as well.